 How does Google work?

-- Use concise and relevant page titles
+- Use concise and relevant page titles and headings for each page

 - Add alt text, or text that shows in place of images, to help Google process video and image content

 The clearer you are about the page's content, the more accurate the indexing process will be.
+That's why content marketing is key for SEO success.

-- The words used in the search
+- The words used in the search query

 - The user's location